jae0/carstm/inst/scripts/example_temperature_carstm.md

-    spbuffer=p$areal_units_resolution_km*2,  # length scale of hull and surrounding buffer n_iter_drop=3,   # no. times to try to drop nodes to meet filter requirements sa_threshold_km2= 4,   # min size of an areal unit lenprob = 0.95, # quantile of length scales to use for boundary determination (non convex hull) verbose=TRUE, redo=TRUE
+    spbuffer=p$areal_units_resolution_km*2,  # length scale of hull and surrounding buffer n_iter_drop=3,   # no. times to try to drop nodes to meet filter requirements sa_threshold_km2= 4,   # min size of an areal unit verbose=TRUE, redo=TRUE
 )